klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    mpirun -np 3 brams-6.0 -f RAMSIN_INI_MID >& output.txt
    ```

    If you open the file output.txt using a specific editor (for example: vi) you will see all escape characters used for color the output.
-Example bellow (a small peace of output log read by vi editor):
+Example below (a small peace of output log read by vi editor):

    ```
    +--------------+--------------+